csound/manual/docs/orch/instruments.md

 # Instruments

 Instruments are the main building blocks in Csound.
-An instrument definition starts with the keyword `instr`, followed by a space, and a number or name.
+An instrument definition starts with the keyword [instr](../../opcodes/instr), followed by a space, and a number or name.
 In case the numbers or names are separated by comma, the same instrument definition applies to different instrument numbers or names.
-The instrument definition ends with the keywor `endin`.
+The instrument definition ends with the keywor [endin](../../opcodes/endin).

 ``` csound-orc
 instr 10